Road Bike Size Guide for the Right Fit

 Measurement Basics

-To measure your inseam, stand against a wall, place a book between your legs as if it were a bike saddle, and measure from the floor to the top of the book.
-This measurement helps determine frame size.
+Measuring inseam properly: stand against a wall in bare feet, place a hardback book spine-up between your legs as high as it will comfortably go (simulating a saddle), and measure from the floor to the top of the book.

 Frame Sizing